Ceylon Tea

 If you ever visit this wonderful island, make sure that you order “egg hoppers” for breakfast.
 It is not the lightest kind of food, especially in the morning, but it is a must to have it at least once.
 The version I had for late breakfast after nearly 3hour yoga session, was like a savory crepe with a soft-boiled egg in one, and rice noodles in the other.
 To accompany this culinary fiesta, our chef prepared a yellow curry to add on top of the noodles and crepes.
 Needless to say, we all needed a long rest after.

-Yoga was not the only reason I travelled for several hours to Sri Lanka.
-Tea was the other purpose of my trip as I am an avid tea drinker of tea.
+But yoga was not the only reason I travelled for several hours to Sri Lanka.
+I had had a hidden purpose… Tea was the other purpose of my trip as I am an avid drinker of tea.
 What morning coffee is for coffee geeks, a mug of black tea is for me.

 Tea production is one of the main sources of foreign exchange in Sri Lanka.
 In 1995 this island was the biggest exporter of tea in the world, but Kenya has surpassed it since.
 Currently, Sri Lanka is the fourth largest producer of tea in the world.
-Tea industry was introduced to the island by a British planter, James Taylor, who arrived there in 1852.
+Interesting fact is that tea industry was introduced to the island by a British planter, James Taylor, who arrived there in 1852.

 We had visited the tea factory in the Central Province.
-I love my tea, but this was the first time I saw the entire process of tea manufacturing from up-close.
+I love my tea, and I drink it religiously, but this was the first time I saw the entire process of tea manufacturing from up-close.
 The process is not a difficult one, but it does take time to produce a high-quality tea.

 Leave a comment